RM1708/hyunyoung2_Machine_Learning/Tutorial/Tensorflow/05.Convolution/README.md

  The following is help site for those model, in partilcular CNN with text classification.

+ - [01-Tensorflow's Neural Network Convolution](): How to padding in tensorflow

 # Reference

  - [wildml's Understading Convolutional Neural Network for NLP](http://www.wildml.com/2015/11/understanding-convolutional-neural-networks-for-nlp/)